Gustavomurta/tinyGo_my_experiments/MCP4922/README.md

-Tinygo tests with MCP4922 using Raspberry Pico - waveform generator
+Tinygo tests with MCP4922 using Raspberry Pico - waveform generator (256 points)

 max frequency: 675 Hz (but using SPI DMA is bigger - another project as soon)